gaiyadev/instagram/README.md

 + ReactJS    (R)
 + NodeJS     (N)
 + Cloudinary (For storing/saving videos and files to the cloud)
-+ Nodemailer-sendgrid-transport
++ Nodemailer-sendgrid-transport.
-+ Materialize css library
++ Materialize css library.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.